Sindhu Samaveli: Plot

-One day Anbu returns to find learn the bitter truth.
-He tries to engage in sex with Sundari, but she avoids him.
+One day Anbu returns to learn the bitter truth.
+He tries to be intimate with Sundari, but she avoids him.
 The father and son are now vying for the same woman.
-Sundari becomes heartbroken and commits suicide after reading an article written by Anbu where he mentions that he suspects a relationship between Sundari and Veerasami but hopes that Sundari remains faithful to him and that he loves her deeply.
-After Sundari's death, Anbu gets feeling of called under a tree where it is written camera.
-The scene shifts to a boat in which Anbu and his father are both drinking.
-The scene shifts back showing Anbu taking out the camera where a recording shows Sundari confessing it was all because his father raped her that she lost herself and had illegal relations and she does not have any quality to live with a loving Anbu and thus turns her head to a railway track where a train is running.
-Enraged by all this, Anbu plans to kill his father.
-Anbu asks his father why he did not feel wrong while lusting for Sundari, to which he replies that Sundari was very beautiful and he feels sad that he shaved his head with Anbu and it was good that his wife died earlier.
-He also points out that if Sundari cheated on Anbu, then what was the possibility that his wife did not cheat on him while he was serving in the military.
-Hearing this, Anbu gets enrages and starts stabbing the boat.
-The boat gets filled with water.
-Anbu, in his mind, tells his father that an animal like him should die and leaves him alone, who was drinking whiskey and gets inebriated.
-Anbu jumps out of the sinking boat and swims to shore, while the boat with the unconscious father drifts further to the sea.
+Sundari becomes heartbroken after reading a magazine article written by Anbu, in which he mentions that he suspects a relationship between Sundari and Veerasami but hopes that Sundari remains faithful to him and that he loves her deeply.
+She commits suicide by getting run over by a train.
+After Sundari's death, Anbu gets a feeling of being called under a tree where the word "camera" is written on it.
+The scene shifts to a boat where Anbu and Veerasami are drinking.
+The scene shifts back showing Anbu digging out a camera from under the tree where a recording shows Sundari confessing it was all because Veerasami raped her that she lost herself and had illicit relations and she does not have any quality to live with a loving Anbu and thus turns her head to a railway track where a train is running, implying that she killed herself by getting run over by a train.

+Enraged by all this, Anbu plans to kill Veerasami.
+Anbu asks Veerasami why he did not feel wrong while lusting for Sundari, to which he drunkenly replies that Sundari was very beautiful and he feels sad that he shaved his head with Anbu and it was good that his wife died earlier.
+He also points out that if Sundari cheated on Anbu, then what was the possibility that his wife did not cheat on him while he was serving in the military?
+Hearing this, Anbu gets enraged and starts stabbing the boat thus creating a hole.
+Water then starts seeping through that hole into the boat.
+Anbu, in his mind, tells his father that an animal like him should die and leaves him alone, who gets inebriated.
+Anbu jumps out of the sinking boat and swims to shore, while the boat with the unconscious Veerasami drifts further into the sea.
+The boat capsizes and the intoxicated Veerasami drowns and dies.

+Anbu then swims to the shore and he goes back to that tree near his house where he believes that his mother's spirit resides in the tree.
+He promises her that he will be a good teacher and educate a lot of children and also promises to fulfil her wishes.
+He then leaves the house as the film ends.